Debra Winger

-Debra Lynn Winger (born May 16, 1955) is an American actress.
+Mary Debra Winger (born May 16, 1955) is an American actress.
 She starred in the films An Officer and a Gentleman (1982), Terms of Endearment (1983), and Shadowlands (1993), each of which earned her a nomination for the Academy Award for Best Actress.
 Winger won the National Society of Film Critics Award for Best Actress for Terms of Endearment, and the Tokyo International Film Festival Award for Best Actress for A Dangerous Woman (1993).

-Her other film roles include Urban Cowboy (1980), Legal Eagles (1986), Black Widow (1987), Betrayed (1988), The Sheltering Sky (1990), Forget Paris (1995), and Rachel Getting Married (2008).
+Winger's other films include Urban Cowboy (1980), Legal Eagles (1986), Black Widow (1987), Betrayed (1988), The Sheltering Sky (1990), Forget Paris (1995), and Rachel Getting Married (2008).
 In 2012, she made her Broadway debut in the original production of David Mamet's play The Anarchist.
-In 2014, she received the Lifetime Achievement Award at the Transilvania International Film Festival.

-Winger starred as a series regular in the Netflix original television series The Ranch (2016–2020).
+She starred in the Netflix original television series The Ranch from 2016 to 2020.
+She received a lifetime achievement award at the Transilvania International Film Festival in 2014.

-Early years
+Early life and education

-Winger was born in Cleveland Heights, Ohio, into an Orthodox Jewish family, to Robert Winger, a meat packer, and Ruth (née Felder), an office manager.
-Over the years, she told many interviewers that she volunteered on an Israeli kibbutz, sometimes even saying she had trained with the Israel Defense Forces, but in a 2008 interview she said she was merely on a typical youth tour that visited the kibbutz.
-At age 18, after returning to the U.S., she was involved in a car accident and suffered a cerebral hemorrhage; as a result, she was left partially paralyzed and blind for 10 months, initially being told that she would never see again.
+Mary Debra Winger was born on May 16, 1955 in Cleveland Heights, Ohio, into a Jewish family, to Robert Winger, a meat packer, and Ruth (née Felder), an office manager.

+She started studying criminology and sociology at California State University, Northridge, but did not complete a degree.
+She told many interviewers in later years that she volunteered on an Israeli kibbutz, sometimes even saying she had trained with the Israel Defense Forces, but in a 2008 interview she said she was merely on a typical youth tour that visited the kibbutz.

+At age 18, after returning to the U.S., she fell off a truck and suffered a cerebral hemorrhage; as a result, she was left partially paralyzed and blind for 10 months, initially being told that she would never see again.
 With time on her hands to think about her life, she decided that, if she recovered, she would move to California and become an actress.